aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q9
-### ✍Understanding Code Splitting and its role in optimizing React applications
+### 💥 Understanding Code Splitting and its role in optimizing React applications

 <div align="right">